Pillowcase Sizes And Dimensions Guide

 Throw

 Like European pillows, square-shaped throw pillows are usually made for decorative purposes.
-These ornate square cushions come in different sizes and textures but can also be used as a bolster for daytime reading or extra support while in bed.
+These ornate square pillows come in different sizes and textures but can also be used as a bolster for daytime reading or extra support while in bed.

 Travel

-How To Measure A Pillowcase
+How To Measure a Pillowcase

 Knowing how to measure your pillow protectors can save you a lot of trouble when selecting bedding products both online and from in-person retailers.
-After all, you don't want to purchase throw pillows that don't slide easily into your favorite throw pillowcases.

 Here's how to measure different pillowcases of all shapes and sizes.